Houseplants: Fabulous Foliage

 Dress an interior space with the eye-catching beauty of colorful foliage plants.
 These houseplants command attention courtesy of patterned, variegated and color-splashed leaves.
 True showstoppers, these indoor plants look good no matter the season, unfurling leaves that paint rooms with living color.

-While this group of houseplants doesn't demand a green thumb, you'll be rewarded with healthy growth when you meet these plants' basic needs.
+While this group of foliage houseplants doesn't demand a green thumb, you'll be rewarded with healthy growth when you meet these plants' basic needs.
 Click here to learn secrets to houseplant success, including simple techniques to increase humidity.

 Houseplant Shopping Tips